 Try Schrobbeler – The traditional liquor from Brabant is a popular drink in the province; particularly during carnival season.
 Prepare to drink a lot of this as many people will offer the local drink to you.
 You can also find the drink at most bars as well as liquor shops.

-The next celebration of Carnival in the Netherlands will take place from February 23-25, 2020.Last updated on Dec 6, 2019
+The next celebration of Carnival in the Netherlands will take place from February 14-17, 2021.
+You can also check out the Maastricht Carnival

 The best and most unique action sports and adventure events in Netherlands

 Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
 Book your stay for Carnival in the Netherlands 2021 using the map below!